umbraco/UmbracoDocs/Contribute/Code-samples/index.md

 ### Use real-life samples

-The documentation often aims to explain complex scenarios and constructs within Umbraco, which means that code samples can be very useful to further the understanding.
-It is important that these code samples are *real-life* examples, meaning that is should be something that would make sense to add to a production site.
+The documentation often aims to explain complex scenarios and concepts within Umbraco, which means that code samples can be very useful to further the understanding.
+It is important that these code samples are *real-life* clear examples.
+For example, using variables such as 'foo' and 'bar' can distract from the intent of the example.
+Aim to use an example that would make sense to add to a production environment.

 It can be a good idea to use *placeholders* for names, methods and other things, in order to keep the code samples as neutral and general as possible, althought that is not a requirement.

-With Umbraco, there are often more than one way to achieve a result, which means that is also makes sense to have more code samples on the same topic.
+With Umbraco, depending on the context of the implementation and the skillset of the development team - often there is more than one way to achieve a result.
+Having multiple examples, eg a Modelsbuilder version, a non-Modelsbuilder version etc - can help prevent readers from mixing techniques in their solution, so try to consider the context of alternative approaches, and its fine to provide multiple examples.

 ### Add correct syntax highlighting